-If you want to opt for an administrative career under civil services then opt for a career as an IAS officer.
-An IAS officer has the prime responsibility of maintaining the law and order.
+If you want to opt for an administrative career in civil services then opt for a career as an IAS officer.
+An IAS officer has the prime responsibility of maintaining law and order.
 He or she is provided with various powers.
-An IAS officer acts as Collector, District Collector and Additional Collector under various sections of the IPCC.
+An IAS officer acts as Collector, District Collector, and Additional Collector under various sections of the IPCC.

 Quick Facts for IAS Officer

 Average Salary in India